Its-Satyajit/phpv/README.md

 5. **Error: `safe_flock` implicit declaration**

     When trying to install PHP 8.1, you may encounter an error related to the `c-client` package.
 This issue is due to an implicit declaration of the `safe_flock` function in GCC 13.
-To fix this, add `-Wno-error=implicit-function-declaration -Wno-error=incompatible-pointer-types` to the `CFLAGS` in the `c-client` `PKGBUILD` file:
+To fix this, add `-Wno-error=implicit-function-declaration -Wno-error=incompatible-pointer-types` to the `CFLAGS` in the `c-client` `PKGBUILD` file.
+For more details, refer to [this Arch Linux forum post](https://bbs.archlinux.org/viewtopic.php?id=295976):

     ```diff
     diff --git a/PKGBUILD b/PKGBUILD